Probability Models in Statistical Data Analysis: Uses, Interpretations, Frequentism-As-Model: Frequentism-as-model

-Statistical hypothesis tests have become very controversial (e.g., \cite{WSL19}), but the interpretation of tests from the position of frequentism-as-model is rather straightforward.
-They address to what extent models are compatible with the data in the sense formalised by the test statistic.
-For simplicity, I mostly call models ``compatible'' or ``incompatible'' with data, but in fact compatibility is of course gradual, as expressed by $p$-values.
 Obviously a non-rejection cannot be an indication that the model is in fact true, but it means the absence of evidence in the data that reality is different in the way implied by the test statistic, making it impossible to claim such evidence.
-Sometimes tests, particularly two-sided tests, are criticised because ``point null hypotheses are usually scientifically implausible and hence only a straw man'' (e.g., \cite{RBK20}), but then a parametric model allowing for any parameter value cannot be ``really true'' anyway, so that for the same reason for which the point null hypothesis ($H_0$) is ``implausible'', the whole parametric family is implausible as well, but that does not stop inference about it from being informative and useful, see Section \ref{suse}.
+Sometimes tests, particularly two-sided tests, are criticised because ``point null hypotheses are usually scientifically implausible and hence only a straw man'' (e.g., \cite{RBK20}), but then a parametric model allowing for any parameter value cannot be ``really true'' anyway, so that for the same reason for which the point \hbindex{null hypothesis} ($H_0$) is ``implausible'', the whole parametric family is implausible as well, but that does not necessarily stop inference about it from being informative and useful.
 What a test can do is neither to confirm $H_0$ as true, nor to allow to infer any specific alternative in case of rejection.
-A two-sided test should be run if compatibility of the data with $H_0$ is a possibility of interest; even then it may not be the method of choice if the sample size is too large, see Section \ref{sinter}.
+A two-sided test should be run if compatibility of the data with $H_0$ is a possibility of interest; even then it may not be the method of choice if the sample size is too large, see the earlier discussion.
+Recall that tests are often chosen according to \hbindex{Neyman-Pearson logic} \citep{Lehmann86}.
+This means that they are meant to maximise the \hbindex{power}, i.e., to minimise the probability for non-rejection given a specific alternative hypothesis, and given a fixed value for the probability to reject a true $H_0$.
+This is often read as being only meaningful if either the nominal $H_0$ or the specific alternative are true.
+Instead, I see this reasoning as a rather clever idea to motivate test construction in a real situation, using mathematical modelling.
+A reasonable formal criterion is optimised in the model-world, leading to a procedure that can be applied in the real world, which differs from the model-world.
+It is important to ask to what extent the differences between the real world and the model-world have the potential to mislead the procedure, but this can only be assessed case by case.
+For sure it cannot be required that the real situation satisfies the formal model-optimality.
+Demanding this would be a category error.